Lower School

 Learning to Focus and Engage in the Learning Process

 Kindergarten at Warren-Walker School is a full day, academic and highly enriched, program.
 We believe wholeheartedly that bright, capable five-year-olds benefit greatly from our multi-faceted program taught by dynamic, experienced classroom teachers, and a cadre of talented specialists.
 Much of Kindergarten’s year-round special activities revolve around a very unique program developed by Warren-Walker School teachers called A Trip Around the World.
 The principal program is taught in small groups of students which allows for lots of student-teacher interaction, personal attention, and stimulating activities.
-The Kindergarten classes take all of their field trips together.
-The language arts program challenges students to read and write as they develop sound language skills and a love of fine literature, and Math is taught at an accelerated level to ensure that it meets the needs of our very capable students.
-This snapshot of one month in the fall is designed to demonstrate the overall breadth and unique qualities of the curriculum, while outlining the main themes and essential skills that are taught:
+The Kindergarten classes take all of their field trips together as well as daily PE and wellness classes.
+The language arts program challenges students to read and write as they develop sound language skills and a love of fine literature, and our Math program develops strong algebraic concepts and problem solving skills incorporating direct instruction and cooperative learning.
+This snapshot of first quarter in Kindergarten is designed to demonstrate the overall breadth and unique qualities of the curriculum, while outlining the main themes and essential skills that are taught:

 Specialists: Spanish: family & house; PE: run & gallop; Music: Creative movement; Art: Thanksgiving; USA landscape & symbols; Computers & Library